Product Development Update: JulyJuly 07, 2016

 In the next few months, we're going to start improving our merchant dashboard with clearer, more detailed analytics.
 We want our merchants to have an insightful look at their e-commerce operations' health.
 If you believe certain metrics to be essential here, let us know!

 Got any thoughts on the recent improvements we've made, or questions on what's to come?
 Let us know in the comments.
-You can also suggest a feature, vote for features, or reach out to us directly to discuss product specifics.
+You can also suggest a feature, or reach out to us directly to discuss product specifics.
 We try to spend at least 20% of our development time on user-submitted features.